Language Translation

 • Be sure to include a valid National Provider Identifier (NPI) that is registered with the IHCP with all claim types (except in the case of atypical providers, such as waiver providers).
 Also check that the NPI entered on the claim is correct – that you have not transposed or omitted numbers, or made other errors.

-• Be sure primary, secondary and tertiary carrier information is placed in the proper rows (A, B or C) in fields 50–55 on institutional (UB-04) claims.
+• On institutional paper claims (UB-04), be sure primary, secondary and tertiary carrier information is placed in the proper rows (A, B or C) in fields 50–55.
 The carrier name should be entered in the following order in field 50, starting at row A and using the next available row for each additional carrier:

 • Medicare or Medicare Advantage Plan